bugdem/bugdem/README.md

 ## hello.

   - working at [Clocknest Games](https://github.com/clocknest-games) where we develop lots of fun games
-  - loves to develop and play games, especially card and city-building games
+  - loves to play and develop games in various genres
-  - worked as a fullstack developer in ancient times
+  - worked as fullstack developer prior to game development
-  - lives in Ankara **TR**

 repos here are just for follow up or fun, to take a look at <ins>private repos</ins> that i developed, drop a [message](mailto:bugrahandemir@gmail.com)!